conda-incubator/conda-store/.github/ISSUE_TEMPLATE/new-release.md

   - Call the release the current version, e.g. `2023.9.1`
   - In the **`Choose a Tag:`** dropdown, type in the release name (e.g., `2023.9.1`) and click "Create new tag"
   - In the **`Target:`** dropdown, pin it to the release commit you've recently pushed.
-  - Add release notes in the field below[^github-activity]; you can copy/paste the changelog from the [CHANGELOG.md](./CHANGELOG.md) file.
+  - Add release notes in the field below[^github-activity]; you can copy/paste the Changelog from the [CHANGELOG.md](./CHANGELOG.md) file.
 - [ ] Confirm that the release completed
   - [The `release` GitHub action job](https://github.com/conda-incubator/conda-store/blob/main/.github/workflows/release.yaml) has completed successfully in the [actions tab](https://github.com/pydata/pydata-sphinx-theme/actions).
   - [The `conda-store` PyPI version is updated](https://pypi.org/project/conda-store/)